AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 ---
 # Create an Adobe Analytics source connection in the UI

-This tutorial provides steps for creating an Adobe Analytics source connection in the UI to bring consumer data into Adobe Experience Platform.
+This tutorial provides steps for creating an Adobe Analytics source connection in the UI to bring [!DNL Analytics] report suite data into Adobe Experience Platform.

 ## Getting started

 This tutorial requires a working understanding of the following components of Adobe Experience Platform:

 * [Experience Data Model (XDM) System](../../../../../xdm/home.md): The standardized framework by which Experience Platform organizes customer experience data.
 * [Real-time Customer Profile](../../../../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 * [Sandboxes](../../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

 ## Create a source connection with Adobe Analytics

-Log in to [Adobe Experience Platform](https://platform.adobe.com) and then select **[!UICONTROL Sources]** from the left navigation bar to access the sources workspace.
-The **Catalog** screen displays available sources to create inbound connections with, and each source shows the number of existing accounts and dataset flows associated to them.
+In the Platform UI, select **[!UICONTROL Sources]** from the left navigation to access the [!UICONTROL Sources] workspace.
+The [!UICONTROL Catalog] screen displays a variety of sources that you can create an account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search option.

-Under the **[!UICONTROL Adobe applications]** category, select **[!UICONTROL Adobe Analytics]** to expose an information bar on the right-hand side of your screen.
-The information bar provides a brief description for the selected source as well as options to connect with the source or view its documentation.
-To view existing accounts, select **[!UICONTROL Accounts]**.
+Under the **[!UICONTROL Adobe applications]** category, select **[!UICONTROL Adobe Analytics]** and then select **[!UICONTROL Add data]**.

 ![](../../../../images/tutorials/create/analytics/catalog.png)

 ### Select data

-The **[!UICONTROL Adobe Analytics]** step appears.
-Previously established dataset flows for Analytics are listed on this screen.
-You can create a new dataset flow by clicking **[!UICONTROL Select data]**.
+The **[!UICONTROL Analytics source add data]** step appears.
+Select [!UICONTROL Report suite] to start creating a source connection for Analytics report suite data, and then select the report suite you would like to ingest.
+Select [!UICONTROL Next] to proceed.

 >[!NOTE]
 >